 Regarding Old Hawley Cemetery.
 Hawley Cemetery is about 1 mile north of the marker on Hawley Cemetery Road (County Road 437).

 Also see . . .

 1. Hawley Cemetery.

 Hawley Cemetery was established in 1854.
 It is located on Tres Palacios River, two miles east of Blessing.
 The name Deming’s Bridge originated from the cemetery’s proximity to Deming’s Bridge and was in the churchyard of Tres Palacios Baptist Church.
 The names of the community and post office were changed from Deming’s Bridge to Hawley by Jonathan Edwards Pierce in 1899.
 The earliest recorded burial was Sarah Tone October 30, 1857.
 During the 1930s, during a cleanup effort, a brush fire got out of control and burned the existing wooden markers.
-80 oblong concrete markers were placed on the graves where the wooden markers (Submitted on June 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+80 oblong concrete markers were placed on the graves where the wooden markers were burned and most of the names of those marked with the concrete markers are still unknown.
+(Submitted on June 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Hawley, Texas (A Texas Ghost Town).